MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 		Install-Module Microsoft.Graph.Users -Scope CurrentUser

-10. Now that you have installed the Groups and Users sub-modules, you must import each of them in order to import their respective cmdlets into your PowerShell session.
-To do so, you must run the following two commands: <br/>

-	a.
-Type the following command and press Enter:  <br/>

-		Import-Module Microsoft.Graph.Groups

-	a.
-Then type the following command and press Enter:  <br/>

-		Import-Module Microsoft.Graph.Users
+10. If you want, you can verify the installation using the following two command: <br/>

+		Get-InstalledModule

 11. At the command prompt, you must now connect to Microsoft Graph and perform a request for permission to use the Groups and Users cmdlets that were just imported.
 To complete this task, you only need 'Read only' permissions for these two sub-modules.
 Type the following command and then press Enter: <br/>